 A 1991 graduate of Alfred University in Alfred, N.Y., with a degree in Business Administration, Beattie completed his master’s degree in Sport Administration at Canisius College in 1999.
 He received a tenured promotion to Assistant Professor at West Chester University in April 2009.

-Dr. Sara Hinkle's background includes over 20 years of progressively responsible experience in student affairs and higher education, including work as an administrator, instructor, and researcher.
+Dr. Sara Hinkle's background includes over 25 years of progressively responsible experience in student affairs and higher education, including work as an administrator, instructor, and researcher.
 A true student affairs generalist, she has directed or supervised almost every functional area within the student affairs field.
-She has worked at West Chester University since 2013, and currently serves as the assistant vice president for Administrative Services and Special Projects within the Division of Student Affairs.
-Her portfolio includes oversight of communications and marketing, fundraising/development, staff development, family engagement, spirit and traditions, and serving as the liaison to West Chester’s higher education policy and student affairs program.
+She has worked at West Chester University since 2013, and currently serves as the assistant vice president for Student Engagement within the Division of Student Affairs.
+Her portfolio includes oversight of Sykes Union & Student Activities, Student Leadership & Involvement, Fraternity & Sorority Life, and Spirit and Traditions and serving as the liaison to West Chester’s higher education policy and student affairs program.
 She earned a B.A. in psychology from Gettysburg College, an M.S. in counseling from Georgia State University, and a Ph.D. in higher education from Indiana University Bloomington.
 Dr. Hinkle has been an active leader in the field-at-large, having served and held several leadership roles within ACPA- College Student Educators International and The Center for the First-Year Experience and Students in Transition.
 Additionally, she has contributed over 50 national presentations and publications to the student affairs knowledge base on such topics as student transitions, student success/engagement, leadership, and feminist issues.
 Most notably, she served as a research associate on Student success in college: Creating conditions that matter (Kuh, Schuh, Whitt, & Associates, 2005, 2010).

-Assistant Vice President for Student Life/Dean of Students
+Dean of Students/ Assistant Vice President for Student Life (Interim)